 Van Gogh’s style changed dramatically over the course of his short career.
 The time he spent in Paris was especially important to his artistic evolution.
 To provide a larger context for van Gogh’s work, the museum also displays paintings by other artists – his friends, mentors, or competitors.

 We’ll see what van Gogh learned from Claude Monet, Paul Gauguin, Georges Seurat and other French artists: realists, impressionist and post-impressionists.

 Furthermore, we’ll examine how van Gogh inspired the following generations of painters.
 His sensitivity to colors and expressive brushwork anticipated most of the 20th century art.

 Van Gogh’s life story unfolds as we look at his paintings.
 “I am what my work is,” he wrote once.
 We debunk the common myths around his name.
 There is more to van Gogh than a tortured mad genius.
 He was a loving son and brother, a voracious reader, a self-taught artist with a tremendous visual culture, a deeply religious person.

-We’ll figure out together what van Gogh’s life was, and what his legacy is.
+All in all, we’ll figure out together what van Gogh’s life was like, and what his legacy is.

 Standalone Rijksmuseum and Van Gogh Museum Tours

-If you’d like to explore more thoroughly both the Rijksmuseum and the Van Gogh Museum, we recommend taking two separate tours.
+In case you’d like to explore more thoroughly both the Rijksmuseum and the Van Gogh Museum, we recommend taking two separate tours.
 If your schedule allows, better on different days.
 You could begin with a Rijksmuseum tour and follow with a Van Gogh Museum tour.
-Both can be adapted for a family visit (for children over 6).

 Please bear in mind that the Van Gogh Museum is often sold out in high season.
 It is recommended to plan early.